hail-is/hail/docs/PCA.md

 Hail supports principal component analysis (PCA) of genotype data, a now-standard procedure ([Patterson, Price and Reich, 2006](http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.0020190)).

-PCA expects a `.vds` file as input, with bialellic autosomal variants.
-The analysis is with respect to a standardized genotype matrix; see details below.
+As input PCA expects a `.vds` file with bialellic autosomal variants.
+The analysis is with respect to a standardized genotype matrix; see below for details.
 The default output is a `.tsv` file recording the first 10 principal component scores of each sample.
 Format: one line per sample plus a header, with columns `SAMPLE PC1 PC2` etc.

 Example usage:
 ```